mkennedy87/441/HW-6/readme.md

 I started by copying the the HW-5 folder and renaming it to HW-6.
 And the started to check over the example and borrow from it's code.
+I had to rename a bunch of stuff in the code to make it work.